 Traditional Chinese Medicine (TCM) is an independent and coherent system of medicine that has been developed over a period of 5000 years.
 It includes acupuncture, herbal medicine, dietary therapy, Tui Na, cupping, Gua Sha and electro-stimulation.
 According to ancient texts, TCM is the result of a persistent process of analytical thinking, as well as exhaustive clinical observation and scientific testing.
 Unlike allopathic or Western medicine, which attempts to isolate and separate a disease from a person, Acupuncture & Chinese Medicine emphasizes a holistic approach that succeeds in restoring balance within, so the body’s natural healing abilities can function properly.

 How does Acupuncture work?

-Acupuncture is one method of treatment for stress and pain relief, comprehensive mind body care and women’s health.
+Acupuncture is one method of treatment for stress & pain relief, comprehensive mind body care & women’s health.
 See our Specialities for more detailed information.